tgc-bot/FourAcesContracts/Membership.md

         where it is authorised; these audits MAY be used to ensure that Member’s are not losing or gaining chips outside normal play.

 4. The M.O.G.
-SHALL be the authority that performs the rake, as set out in previous sections
+SHALL be the sole authority that performs the rake, as set out in previous sections

+5. The M.O.G. withholds the sole authority to seize the winnings of a game if it is contested who wins.

+    4. The M.O.G. will, in such a case, ensure the winnings are safely kept until a clear winner has been decided.

+    5. When a winner has been decided by the M.O.G., those winnings previously seized SHALL be handed over to the Member who won.

+6.
 # Other Additional Rules

 ## XIII: Lottery